Bdenouden/automatic-mister/README.md

 ### Proof of concept
 As a proof of concept, the designed models were printed and attached to the spray head of the bottle.
+The controller was assembled on a breadboard, power was supplied by a controllable power supply.

-Overall the design functioned as intended and the maximum measured current draw was around 1.6A.
+The design functioned as intended and the maximum measured current draw was around 1.6A.

-Most noteable issues were:
+Issues requiring attention were:
 1. Collision of the servo horn with the servo body
 2. The nut attaching the 3d printed arm to the servo horn could undo itself over time
 3. When the bolt attaching the spray lever to the 3d printed arm was tightened too much, the entire spray head would deform due to the angle at which the spray lever was pulled.